connectrpc/connectrpc.com/docs/faq.md

 If you're using the AWS [Application Load Balancer support for gRPC][alp-aws-grpc], you will likely see an HTTP error response with code 464 for a Connect `GET` request, or for a web browser making a CORS preflight `OPTIONS` request.
-The reason for this behavior is is that target groups with "protocol version" set to "gRPC" only accept `POST` requests.
+The reason for this behavior is that target groups with "protocol version" set to "gRPC" only accept `POST` requests.
 See the [troubleshooting document][alp-aws-troubleshooting] for reference.